 When using the standard configurations for editing portfolio content, the result is quite unsatisfactory.
 The stock settings for the FCKeditor result in an editing area that is small and does not apply the final styling of the content.
-It also does not provide any of the surrounding target context, such as the banner or footer.
+It also does not provide any of the surrounding target context.
 This causes many delays by forcing learners to preview the content repeatedly and attempt to compensate for styling or layout without predictable results.

 Ease of losing work